 The stakeholder controversy: CR or responsibilization?

 In recent years there have been public debates which tend to suggest that consumers are solely responsible for the protection of sensitive data on their computers.
 Can the same logic hold for the pharmaceutical sector?
 Consider this contemporary health problem.
-It is an important analogy that will make the foregoing debate even more comelling: Who is responsible for the global epidemic of chronic diseases (De Vogli et al., 2014; Senthilingam, 2015)?
+It is an important analogy that will make the foregoing debate even more compelling: Who is responsible for the global epidemic of chronic diseases (De Vogli et al., 2014; Senthilingam, 2015)?
 Is it the government, the media, the fast-food companies, or the patient?
 If we happen to know on whom the ultimate responsibility falls, then, who will have to engage whom in responsibly creating health value for society?
 Irrespective of one’s political view, a more pragmatic explanation will lead us away from pinpointing any actor as being solely responsible.
 All the above actors do have a responsibility when we analyze the phenomenon through the framework of the structural determinants of health (Krech, 2012).
 A complex web of factors such as genetics, the climate, the socio-cultural, economic, political, environmental, and relational circumstances of an individual defines his/her health status in general.
 However, within the context of emerging chronic diseases, many policy prescriptions have been given that hardly fix the problem.
 Such prescriptions (‘dos and don’ts’ urge consumers to exercise more, eat healthily, etc.).
 The underlying assumption is that the patient/consumer is solely responsible for his/her health problems and this mostly relieves the corporations from their responsibility of guaranteeing the maximum safety in their offerings.
 Whilst these are useful demand-side recommendations, they hardly deal with the foundations of this problem of chronic diseases which have to do with the contents of some processed foods.

 We now move from CR to a higher level of abstraction by deconstructing the concept of responsibilization (Shamir, 2008), which seems more appropriate to cover all the business and non-business actors, the current order of CR governance and stakeholder engagement as applied in this study.
 The gist of Shamir’s (2008) contribution is that the blurred nature of markets and politics is due to the moralization of markets and the marketization of politics by way of a new order of private markets of authorities.
 Shamir (2008, citing Radin, 1996; Strange, 1996) argues that by the principles of neo-liberal economics, all state and non-state organizations within the sectors of health, education and security operate like corporations, as if they were implanted in a competitive market environment.
 On the other hand, managers seek social welfare for their constituents and are engulfed in moral matters where nation states once had a major role.
 These are subtle mutations but institutionally significant announcements of the changes that follow in how firms engage with stakeholders.